-- Prioritising reinspection for landlords whose properties required action previously. - Due to the shortage of experienced inspectors, considering how the Council can recruit and develop trainee inspectors and retain experienced inspectors. - Finding ways to reward responsible landlords, and, where there is a proven track record, empowering landlords to self-assess, provided that the Service can still obtain assurances that decent standards are maintained. - Being clear around messaging that selective licensing is a measure focused on the health of residents rather than beautification or regeneration. - Further promoting cost-of-living support with a view to identifying gaps and promoting financial inclusion. - Given the complexity of measuring impact on deprivation and difficulty in improving relative levels of deprivation, considering how internal metrics may better reflect the real impact of the scheme. - Joining up Selective Licensing with relevant Council strategies and services, with partner and voluntary sector organisations and with resident led initiatives prior to any future selective licensing declaration. - Emphasising the need for engagement with landlords and with tenants to be considered alongside any response to Scrutiny recommendations, and making sure responses to the recommendations line up with the learning from engagement.
+- Due to the shortage of experienced inspectors, that consideration be given to how the Council can recruit and develop trainee inspectors and retain experienced inspectors. - Finding ways to reward responsible landlords, and, where there is a proven track record, empowering landlords to self-assess, provided that the Service can still obtain assurances that decent standards are maintained. - Being clear around messaging that selective licensing is a measure focused on the health of residents rather than beautification or regeneration. - Further promoting cost-of-living support with a view to identifying gaps and promoting financial inclusion. - Given the complexity of measuring impact on deprivation and difficulty in improving relative levels of deprivation, that consideration be given to how internal metrics may better reflect the real impact of the scheme. - Joining up Selective Licensing with relevant Council strategies and services, with partner and voluntary sector organisations and with resident led initiatives prior to any future selective licensing declaration. - Emphasising the need for engagement with landlords and with tenants to be considered alongside any response to Scrutiny recommendations, and that any response to recommendations be subject to the learning from engagement.